JoyMonteiro/bharatsim-tutorial/source/firstprogram-FSM.rst

     cache.getOrUpdate(tuple, () => fetchFromStore(decodedPlace)).asInstanceOf[Double]
   }

-Here we define a value called ``tuple`` that stores the place and the internalId of the place.
+The above is a hashmap, which requires a ``tuple`` as a key which is unique for every location.
+The key which is a  ``tuple`` that stores the place and the internalId of the place.
 This is fed in ``getOrUpdate``, which looks into the stored memory to see if any information about the place can be found.
 If there exist some prior information, then it gets the information.
 If there is no prior information, then it calculates the values and updates it so the next time it will not have to calculate.
 The symbol ``()`` means that there is no information is present, and the computer is asked to use the function ``fetchFromStore`` to find the infected number.
 This is the same code as the one in ``Person`` class.

 .. code-block:: scala